AdamSaleh/linx-app/README.md

   * Display bookmarks according to logged in user

+  * Bookmark page should continuously update so you can see new bookmarks appear

   * Create a generic key/value collection in Mongo for storing encryption keys